What is a Sea Hawker and a History of the Booster Club

 The Sea Hawkers were invited to be one of the first to view the prior years NFL Highlight Film.
 This is a tradition that is carried on today, and is now combined with the Annual Sea

 Hawkers Banquet.
 Before each film, the Sea Hawkers vote in whomever was the Seahawk player the prior year.
-At the banquet, the award is then presented to the player.
+At the banquet, the award is then presented to the player if they're able to be

 This is something that the Sea Hawkers really enjoy.